wordwizai/word-wiz-ai/implementation_guides/client-side-phoneme-extraction.md

 ### Q: What if client phonemes don't match server phonemes?

-**A:** This is expected due to different runtime environments.
-Backend validation ensures phonemes are in valid format but doesn't require exact match with server output.
+**A:** This is expected and handled automatically.
+The client uses eSpeak format while the server uses IPA format.
+The backend normalizes eSpeak → IPA before processing, ensuring consistent results.
+The normalization is lenient - unmapped phonemes pass through unchanged.

 ### Q: Can we run this in a Web Worker?